YakaryBovine/Sundren/Rules/Attributes.md

 NPCs do not normally have attributes.
 If necessary, the GM can choose them as appropriate, but usually they are assumed to have average scores if it’s ever relevant.
 ### Attribute Modifiers
 Each attribute has a modifier, usually ranging from -2 to +2.
-This modifier is added to [[Skill Checks]], attack rolls, damage rolls, Shock damage, and the relevant saving throw targets.
+This modifier is added to [[Skill Checks]], attack rolls, damage rolls, [[Shock Damage|Shock damage]], and the relevant saving throw targets.

 An attribute score of 3 has a modifier of -2.
 A score of 4-7 has a modifier of -1.
 A score of 8-13 has a modifier of +0.
 A score of 14-17 has a modifier of +1.
 A score of 18 has a modifier of +2.